Client Labels

 Built-in Labels

-We can use labels to identify machines installed by a specific group policy.
-For example, suppose we have a particular OU called Sales.
-We want to ensure that Velociraptor clients in the Sales team are specifically marked by the Sales label.
+Supposing we have a particular OU called Sales.
+We want to ensure that Velociraptor clients in the Sales team are specifically marked with the Sales label.

 Client: